cpldcpu/BitNetMCU/docs/documentation_2026.md

 ### Blockwise FC

 The idea behind blockwise FC is to apply a smaller fully connected layer only to a region of the image.
-In this case an 8x8 pixel quadrant.
-Either a different set of weights is used for each quadrant of the same weights are used for all quadrants.
-The rational behind this approach is that it will require fewer weight to translate the image pixel into latent features.
-Since each pixel is associated with fewer weights, less capacity is wasted on unimportant pixels.
+In this case an 8×8 pixel quadrant.
+Either a different set of weights is used for each quadrant (unshared), or all quadrants share the same weights (shared).

-The output of the blockwise fcs is then concatenated and processed by further layers.
+The output of the blockwise FCs is then concatenated and processed by further layers.

 Experimental results on NF4/A4, reciprocal8 + round, Muon lr 0.02 plus Adam head: